-There have been reportedly more than 150 different surgical techniques being described for bunion deformity correction and there are still more than 20 of them being practiced around the world.
+There have been reportedly more than 150 different surgical techniques being described for bunion deformity correction, there are not just few but still more than 20 most popular bone-breaking bunion surgeries being practiced around the world today.
 This larger than usual number of surgical methods for one single condition serves an indication that surgeons were and are still not quite satisfied with the best available surgeries yet.

 The ultimate objective of Bunion Surgery

 The ultimate objective of all bunion surgeries is to restore normal function of the big toe and thus to also lessen the associated pain and other secondary problems.